-I grew up near Boulder, CO and spent most of my childhood reading books and playing video games.
-I learned programming by making bad games for my TI-83 calculator, and the first things I published online were bad flash websites.
+I grew up near Boulder, CO and spent most of my childhood reading books, playing music, and playing video games.
+I learned programming by making bad games for my TI-83 calculator.
+The first things I published online were bad flash websites.

-In 2010 I started working for a mobile game company in Japan, making browser-based games first and eventually native smartphone apps.
-One of these apps was briefly the top grossing app in Japan on the iOS App Store, and also expanded into books, comics, toys, an animated show, musicals, and holographic concerts.
+In 2010 I started working for a mobile game company as the first employee in its new Japanese branch, making browser-based games first and eventually native smartphone apps.
+One of these games was briefly the #1 top grossing app in Japan on the iOS App Store and expanded into many different mediums including books, comics, toys, CDs, anime, musicals, and holographic concerts.

-My favorite thing about the work I’ve done is seeing lots of people using and enjoying the products I made.
-Since my day-job doesn’t involve much programming, I also work on fun projects on the side that let me build things directly.
+Since my day-job doesn’t currently involve much programming, I like to work on fun projects on the side that let me build things directly.
 While I mostly make them for myself, a few have also become pretty popular.

-A simple website to show the results of a script that replaces heads and swaps colors in Pokemon sprites.
+A simple website that replaces heads and swaps colors in Pokemon sprites.
 You can read more about it here.

-A website (currently discontinued) that will analyze World of Warcraft combat logs and give targeted feedback specific to the type of character you were playing.
+A website (currently discontinued) that analyzes World of Warcraft combat logs and gives targeted feedback specific to the type of character you were playing.

 The source code is here, but I haven’t put any time into cleaning it up.

 Please use the form below to send me a message.